Frequently Asked Questions

 Do you do alterations and hemming?

 Yes.
-We have an experienced tailor on board, please call us for an appointment.
+We have an experienced tailor in house, please call us for an appointment.

 Do you rent workshop space and use of your machines?